xas-L/quant-rates-models/README.md

 * `pandas_datareader` (for fetching FRED data)
 * don't forget to run pip install -r requirements.txt if needed

 Feel free to explore the code and the report.
-Any feedback is welcome!
+Since I am not a rates QR, any feedback is welcome!